On the Fujita Phenomenon for a Forced Spatio-Temporal Fractional Diffusion Equation: Abstract

 \section{Abstract}

-We study the Cauchy problem for a semilinear fractional diffusion equation with a time-dependent forcing term:
+We investigate the Cauchy problem for a semilinear spatio--temporal fractional diffusion equation with a time-dependent forcing term:

-with parameters $\alpha, \ts \in (0,1)$, $\sigma > -\alpha$, and a continuous function $\bw$.
-The operator $\partial_t^\alpha$ denotes the Caputo fractional derivative.
-Our main contributions are threefold.
-First, we prove the local existence of mild solutions and demonstrate a finite-time blow-up in the subcritical regime, provided $\int_{\mathbb{R}^N} \bw(x)\,dx > 0$.
-Second, for the supercritical case with $-\alpha < \sigma < 0$, we establish the global existence for sufficiently small initial data and a forcing term, and we determine the critical exponent to be
+where $\alpha,\ts \in (0,1)$, $\sigma > -\alpha$, and $\bw$ is a given continuous function.
+Here $\partial_t^\alpha$ denotes the Caputo fractional derivative.
+Our main results are threefold.
+First, we establish local-in-time existence of mild solutions and prove finite-time blow-up in the subcritical regime, under the positivity condition